 This mortgage case study is based on a real client scenario.
 Details have been simplified to protect client confidentiality.

 At higher loan levels, securing a mortgage is rarely straightforward, even for high earners.
-In this case, we helped a London-based professional secure a £1.2 million mortgage where a significant portion of their income came from bonuses.
+In this case, we helped a London-based professional secure a £1.2 million mortgage, where a significant portion of their income came from bonuses.

 Quick summary